Has your dentist recommended you have a dental crown placed? Do you know that entails?

 How to choose the material in your dental crown

 There are many different types of materials used to make dental crowns.
 Each type of crown has its advantages and drawbacks.
-Some considerations might be if you have any allergies to metals or how close the tooth getting the crown is to the front of your mouth, so you might decide to get a crown made of a less visible material.
+There are a couple of things to consider when choosing a crown material.
+One can be if you have any allergies to metal and you may choose a non-metallic crown.
+Another consideration is how close the soon-to-be treated tooth is to the front of your mouth.
+It would make more sense to get a crown made of less visible material.

 Gold is a common material for crowns.
 Gold alloy has been used for years in dental implants, and it is one of the strongest choices.
 Another advantage is that gold is relatively inert around biological tissue, meaning that it is easy on the cells of your mouth.
 It does not cause any allergic reactions or inflammation.
-Gold alloy is strong enough to resist teeth grinding, so might be a good choice if you experience this condition.
+Gold alloy is strong enough to resist teeth grinding and can be a good choice if you experience this condition.

 Another option is porcelain.
 Porcelain is the best cosmetic option as it looks and feels the most like natural tooth enamel.
 It is also less sensitive to changes in temperature, so it will not feel too hot cold like its gold counterpart.
 There is a major downside, however, as porcelain fractures very easily, requiring a new crown if it breaks.